IBM/c2c/docs/prerequisites.md

 The following Linux environments have been tested as source
 systems:

-* Linux X64, CentOS (7,8), CentOS Stream, Red Hat (7,8) Ubuntu 18.04, 20.04, SUSE 11.4
+* Linux X64, CentOS (6,7,8), CentOS Stream, Red Hat (6,7,8) Ubuntu (18.04, 20.04, 22.04), SUSE 15, openSUSE 15
-* Linux PPC (PowerPC) Little Endian has been tested as a target location
+* Linux PPC (PowerPC) Little Endian has been tested as a source and target location

 ## Connectivity Requirements